libresoul/dwm/README.md

 # Installation

-install the following dependencies[^1] for dwm from your using your package manager.
+install the following dependencies[^1] for dwm using your package manager.

     libx11-dev libxft-dev libxinerama-dev libxrandr-dev